 Once you know how to make everyday cleaning products and your favorite kitchen condiments, you’ll save yourself tons of trips to the store, reduce your carbon footprint with less plastic waste, save heaps of money, and remove tons of chemicals from your day to day life.

 With more money in your pocket and less reliance on store-bought products, you are free to live the self-sustainable life you’ve always dreamed.

 So, let’s stop buying and start making with these easy tutorials, recipes, and how-to guides!
 Below you’ll find a list of 60 household items you should stop buying and start making.
 For each one, I included a link to a tutorial where you can learn how to make it.
 Now on to the list!

 Want to save this post for later?
 Click Here to Pin It on Pinterest!

 1. Perfume & Cologne – Ladies and Gentlemen: Those $100 bottles of fragrance you buy at the department store are nothing more than a combination of essential oils and binders.
 Make your own dream fragrance for a fraction of the price!

 2. Wrinkle Cream – Honey, eggs, sour cream… No, we’re not making Super Bowl appetizers; we’re making wrinkle cream that can smooth out those laugh lines with a simple combination of organic ingredients.

-3. Deodorant – Calm your pits with this organic concoction that reduces odor, sweating, and even the risk of breast cancer in men and women.
+3. Deodorant – Calm your pits with this organic concoction that reduces odor and sweating.

 4. Mouthwash – Here is a mouthwash that kills bacteria and freshens your breath with household ingredients.
 Involve your kids in the process to promote healthy habits!